 For Organic Blackcurrant Shrubs:

-We offer a full line of mechanical and hydraulic hoeing machines to control-weed in blackcurrant plantations for both young and mature bushes.
-The weeders are designed mainly for berry plantations, and they have been upgraded continuously to achieve the highest and efficient performance.
+We offer a full line of mechanical and hydraulic hoeing machines to control weeds in blackcurrant plantations for both young and mature bushes.
+The weeders are designed mainly for berry plantations, and they have been upgraded continuously to achieve the highest and most efficient performance.